Prepayment Penalty: What It Is And How To Avoid It

-So when you’re looking at home loans and trying to decide what is the best type of mortgage for you, this is a feature you should be aware of, as prepayment penalties are sometimes hidden in mortgage contracts.
-By learning about penalties now, you can approach your mortgage search and eventual contract with more knowledge, armed with strategies for finding the best mortgage lender to fit your needs.
+When you’re looking at home loans and deciding what type of mortgage is best for you, you should watch for prepayment penalties.
+By learning about penalties now, you can approach your mortgage search and eventual contract armed with more knowledge and strategies for finding the best mortgage lender to fit your needs.

 What Is A Prepayment Penalty?